Who are we?

 Some significant dates

-1972 – Foundation of the Emmanuel Community
+1972 – FOUNDATION of the Emmanuel Community

-2012 – A jubilee year, 50 years since foundation
+2022JUBILEE YEAR: 50 years since foundation

 Adoration

 People from different parts of Ireland, married & single, youth and priests make up the Emmanuel Community in Ireland.
+Activities include missions and evangelisation with parishes and in cities.

 A special emphasis is placed on participation in World Youth Days and pilgrimages to Paray Le Monial, France, Shrine of the Sacred Heart of Jesus